The Problem: Equine Distress

 What is my horse’s EDI® score?

 Your horse’s EDI® score is an objective measure of their relative distress and general well-being at any given point in time.
 This score is a composite value derived from multiple parameters, including biometric and behavioral inputs, environmental conditions, pre-existing risk factors, and more using a proprietary Fuzzy Inference System.

 When will NIGHTWATCH® be available and how much will it cost?

-NIGHTWATCH® smart halters™ and safety collars will be available for purchase on April 26, 2018 starting at $699.99 plus the cost of an annual monitoring contract/license agreement equal to less than $1/day.
+NIGHTWATCH® smart halters™ and safety collars are now available for purchase online at nightwatch24.com.
+Devices start at $699.99 plus the cost of an annual monitoring contract/license agreement equal to less than $1/day.
 All costs are represented in US dollars.